Categories

 Description

 ANalysis Of VAriance (ANOVA) is a statistical model in which the observed variance in a particular variable is partitioned into components attributable to different sources of variation.
 In its simplest form, ANOVA provides a statistical test of whether or not the means of several groups are all equal, and therefore generalizes t-test to more than two groups.
 Doing multiple two-sample t-tests would result in an increased chance of committing a type I error.
 For this reason, ANOVA is useful in comparing two, three, or more means.
 'False positive' or Type I error is defined as the probability that a decision to reject the null hypothesis will be made when it is in fact true and should not have been rejected.
-RapidMiner provides the T-Test operator for performing the t-test.
+The T-Test operator is provided for performing the t-test.
 Paired t-test is a test of the null hypothesis that the difference between two responses measured on the same statistical unit has a mean value of zero.

 Differentiation